Miley Cyrus and Liam Hemsworth Reach Divorce Settlement

 Madison McGaw, Angela Pham, & Joe Schildhorn/BFA.com

-Miley Cyrus and Liam Hemsworth have settled their divorce, according to multiple outlets.
+Miley Cyrus and Liam Hemsworth have worked out the details regarding their divorce and have reached a settlement, E!
+News has learned.

 Per TMZ, which was first to report the news, the documents are expected to be filed on Tuesday.